HaroonBsf/Coffee-Shop/README.md

 - **APK File:** Download the latest `APK` file of this project and provide feedback 😃.
 [Download APK]()

-## Note
-This repository is currently under development, with ongoing plans to add more backend features and enhancements.

 ## Features

  * **Premium UI:** Visually appealing, user-friendly, and attractively designed interface for an enhanced user experience.